intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 ### Search by File Types

 To only return documents of a particular type, click on the `File Type` dropdown and select the types of files you want the search to return.
 For example: MS Word, MS Excel, PDF, etc.
-You may select multiple values to return multiple kinds of documents:
+You may select multiple values to return multiple types of documents:

 [![Advanced search file type](unity-8-user-guide/images/advanced-search-file-type.png)](unity-8-user-guide/images/advanced-search-file-type.png)

-Remove your selections to see all document types.
+Remove your selections to see all file types.

 ### Search by the user who last modified the file